polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ## Genesis Configuration

 The last thing we need to do in order to get your node up and running is to establish a genesis configuration for the Contract module.
-This is controlled in `contract-chain/src/chain_spec.rs`.
+Not all modules will have a genesis configuration, but if they do, you can use its documentation to learn about it.
+For example, [`srml_contract::GenesisConfig` documentation](https://substrate.dev/rustdocs/v1.0/srml_contract/struct.GenesisConfig.html) describes all the fields you need to define for the Contract module.
+This definition is controlled in `contract-chain/src/chain_spec.rs`.
 We need to modify this file to include the `ContractConfig` type:

 ```rust
 use contract_chain_runtime::ContractConfig;